 This leads to an important question: What is the strongest painkiller available today?
 Read ahead to learn about some of the most powerful painkillers, along with their respective risk factors for consumption.

-Among all approved pharmaceutical painkillers, fentanyl is considered the strongest and most potent.
-It is a synthetic opioid, around 50 to 100 times stronger than morphine and about 30 to 50 times stronger than heroin.
+Among opioids used routinely for clinical analgesia, fentanyl is one of the most potent opioids used in routine clinical practice for severe pain, particularly in hospital and palliative care settings.
+It is a synthetic opioid, around 50 to 100 times stronger than morphine when compared using morphine milligram equivalents.
 Fentanyl is typically used in hospital settings for severe pain, especially for cancer patients, those in palliative care, or post-operative patients.

 Fentanyl is available in several forms based on the requirements: